October 11, 2024 8 Reasons Your Zinnias Are Dying (And How to Fix Them!)

-If your zinnias are looking more like dried-up bouquets than the bright and cheerful blooms you were hoping for then you’re not alone.
-Zinnias are usually tough and resilient but like all flowers they’re not invincible.
+If your zinnias aren’t quite what you imagined and looking dried and unhappy rather then bright and cheerful then you’re not alone.
+Zinnias are generally tough but like all flowers they’re not invincible.

-And I know how frustrating it can be to plant a new flower and wait for their beautiful blooms only to watch them wither away without knowing what went wrong.
+And I know how frustrating it can be to plant a new flower and wait for it to give you some beautiful blooms but instead you have to watch to wither away and have no idea what went wrong.

-So if you’ve been struggling to get your Zinnias to really thrive then this guide will look at the real causes behind those drooping, discolored and often dying zinnias.
-There’s no blame being thrown around here — just help so you troubleshoot what’s going wrong like a pro.
+So if you’ve been struggling to get your Zinnias to really thrive then this guide will look at reasons they’re struggling.
+Drooping, discolored and dying zinnias?
+There’s a reason and I’ll take you through what the causes could be and how to fix them.

 1. Watering: Too Much or Too Little